wangchning/vocabulary/Vocabulary.md

 ### prominently
 - A photograph of her daughter was prominently displayed on her desk.

+### prospective
+: likely to be or become something specified in the future.

 ### portfolio
 : a collection of drawings, documents, etc. that represent a person's, especially an artist's, work